briansimiyuj/doctor-appointment-app/README.md

   1. Create a type for userData and address
   2. Create a state variable to store the user data and initialize it with a dummy user data
   3. Create a state variable for editing and initialize it with false
+  4. Integrate `userType` from `LoginContext` to determine the type of profile to be rendered

   #### New Update Profile Type